It’s time to decide the best 12 person tent. Are you ready?

 Which tent offers you the most comfortable experience?

-If you have less than 12 campers with you on your trip, you can use two of the bedrooms in the Ozark Trail for sleeping and the other as a room for extra storage or socializing if the weather is poor.
+If you have less than 12 people with you on your trip, you can use two of the bedrooms in the Ozark Trail tent for sleeping and the other as a room for extra storage or socializing if the weather is poor.

 The covered area created by the awning is also excellent for cooking outside or sheltering from the sun.

-The three rooms wins it again for the Ozark Trail.
+The three rooms wins it again for the Ozark Trail tent.

 You can use one room entirely for storage if you aren’t bringing 12 campers.
 You can also use the covered outdoor area to store some gear as well if the weather is mild.

-The CORE 12 person instant cabin tent has the largest floor space, so it’s naturally a winner here as well.
+The CORE 12 person instant cabin tent features the largest floor space, so it’s naturally a winner here as well.
 There is plenty of storage space in the tent.

-That said, the TETON Sports Sierra Canvas Tent has an incredible center height, so if you were to pile your gear up, the tent would also have ample room to store it.
+That said, the TETON Sports Sierra Canvas Tent features an incredible center height, so if you were to pile your gear up, the tent would also have ample room to store it.